Chapter 2: Safety and Traffic, Section 2: Traffic

 Request an impact study for ramp closures of short duration where the possibility of adverse results or sufficient public concern exists to identify effects on adjacent businesses.

 Timely publicity can significantly improve traffic behavior on a construction project.
-Motorists who are forewarned of construction conditions will be ideally more tolerant of delay and inconvenience and probably will be more alert and responsive to work zone traffic control.
+Motorists who are forewarned of construction conditions may be more tolerant of delay and inconvenience and probably will be more alert and responsive to work zone traffic control.

-Coordinate with the district public information office to provide the public with advance information on project road closures, new road openings, traffic rerouting, and changes in traffic conditions available.
+Coordinate with the district public information office to provide the public with information on planned project road closures, new road openings, traffic rerouting, and changes in traffic conditions.
 Follow the district’s instructions for distributing news releases.
 For guidelines on publicizing information, refer to Section 1-206, “Relations With the Media and Traveling Public,” of this manual.

 Caltrans or the contractor prepares plans to provide unobstructed roadways.
-Periodic project safety audits should note deficient areas and provide recommendations for the contractor to correct those deficiencies.
-During these audits, examine the locations of planned roadside obstacles as well as protective safety devices, signs, striping, detours, falsework, temporary railing, attenuators, and clear recovery zones.
-Retain documentation of these audits in Category 6, “Safety,” of the project records.
+Periodic project safety reviews should note deficient areas and provide recommendations for the contractor to correct those deficiencies.
+During these reviews, examine the locations of planned roadside obstacles as well as protective safety devices, signs, striping, detours, falsework, temporary railing, attenuators, and clear recovery zones.
+Retain documentation of these reviews in Category 6, “Safety,” of the project records.

 Verify that all traffic control facilities are in good repair with a continuing program of inspection, replacement, and cleaning.